 It is recommended that you get tested for your kidney function at least once a year or as suggested by your doctor.

 High levels of blood sugar can affect your vision adversely.
-Early stages of diabetic eye disease may not present with any recognisable symptoms, hence, remain undiagnosed.
+Early stages of diabetic eye disease may not present with any recognizable symptoms, hence, remain undiagnosed.
 The best way for early diagnosis and prompt action is to not wait for symptoms to present and get an eye test annually.

-Tests for Heart health
+5. Tests for Heart Health

 Diabetes and that too if poorly controlled, puts you at risk of developing heart diseases.